COVID19 – MOVING YOUR CONFLICT TO RESOLUTION – ALTERNATIVES TO COURT

 Alternative Number Three: Arbitration

 Arbitration is the alternate dispute method that is most like litigation.
 In arbitration, the participants are the parties, their counsel if any, and the arbitrator.
 Unlike a mediator who remains neutral and facilitates communication between the parties, an arbitrator actually makes the decisions to resolve the conflict.
 The process is more formal than mediation, allows for the presentation of evidence by and argument of the parties’ positions but the end result is a decision made by the arbitrator.
 This end result bears repeating and restating.
-The end result is that the parties do not make the decision and the arbitrator does make the decision.
-In arbitration, the parties lose absolute control of the result whereas in mediation and negotiations the parties retain full control of the result.
+The end result is that the parties do not make the decision; the arbitrator does make the decision.
+In arbitration, the parties lose absolute control of the result.
+In mediation and negotiations, the parties retain full control of the result.

 Arbitration can be binding which means the parties agree that there will be no further recourse and the decision is final.
-Or arbitration can be non-binding which means the parties can pursue other methods of resolution, usually in the form of litigation before the court.
+Or arbitration can be non-binding.
+That means the parties can pursue other methods of resolution, usually in the form of litigation before the court.

 Each of these three methods of alternate dispute methods has its pros and its cons.
 All give the opportunity to reach a resolution to a conflict far sooner than moving your conflict through the court system.
-Due to COVID19, the court systems are more backlogged than they were before COVID19.
-Many cases that were scheduled to be heard earlier this year were removed from the docket in response to public health concerns, and are now being rescheduled to the limited slots that exist during this early phase of the country’s reopening.
-Only time will tell when the dockets will resume full operations but this will likely not be until a vaccine or at a minimum a suitable treatment for COVID19 is found.
+Due to COVID-19, the court systems are more backlogged than they were before COVID-19.
+Many cases that were scheduled to be heard earlier this year were removed from the docket in response to public health concerns.
+These cases are now being rescheduled to the limited slots that exist during this early phase of the country’s reopening.
+Only time will tell when the dockets will resume full operations.
+This will likely not be until a vaccine or at a minimum, a suitable treatment for COVID-19 is found.
 Until then, and really at any time, careful consideration should be given by disputants on how to effectively resolve the conflict outside of the court system.

 Participation in negotiations is voluntary.
 Mediation and arbitration except in limited circumstances are also voluntary.
 All may be less expensive than moving a case, start to finish, through the court system.